Abergele rail disaster: Collision

 About 1+3/4 mi beyond Abergele, Arthur Thompson, the engine driver of the Irish Mail, saw some wagons no more than 200 yards (~200 metres) in front, emerging from around a curve in the steep cutting at that point.
 He initially thought the wagons were on the up line, "but immediately afterwards perceived that they were running towards him on the down line on which he was travelling".
 He promptly shut off steam, and the fireman, who had also seen the hazard, applied his brake.
 Thompson prepared to jump clear and called to his fireman "For God’s sake Joe, jump; we can do no more".
 Thompson then jumped; Joe, his fireman, did not.

 The Irish Mail is thought to have been doing 28–30 mph (45–50 km/h) when it hit the wagons, which were probably travelling at 12–15 mph (20–25 km/h) towards it at impact.
 The force of the collision derailed the engine, its tender and the leading guard's van.
 The engine ran on about 30 yards and overturned to the left; the tender overturned to the right and ended up fouling the up line, along which the up (London-bound) Irish Mail was soon due to pass.

-However, the heavy loss of life resulting from the accident was caused less by the impact itself, and more by the load of the two runaway wagons next to the brake van, which carried 50 wooden barrels, holding about 1,700 gallons (~7,750 litres) of paraffin oil between them.
-This oil would have been of a slightly different kind from modern kerosene but with similar flammability (its 'igniting point' is noted as 137 °F in the report) and uses (oil lamps etc.).)
+However, the heavy loss of life resulting from the crash was caused less by the impact itself, and more by the load of the two runaway wagons next to the brake van, which carried 50 wooden barrels, holding about 1,700 gallons (~7,750 litres) of paraffin oil between them.
+This oil would have been of a slightly different kind from modern kerosene but with similar flammability (its 'igniting point' is noted as 137 °F in the report) and uses (oil lamps etc.).